Skip to content

 https://uofuhealth.utah.edu/huntsman/education-training/pathmaker/scholars

-The PathMaker Scholars Summer Research Program at Huntsman Cancer Institute seeks to increase the participation of underrepresented students in biomedical cancer research and to encourage students to prepare for careers in research, medicine, and education.
+The PathMaker Scholars Summer Research Program at Huntsman Cancer Institute seeks to increase participation in biomedical cancer research and to encourage students to prepare for careers in research, medicine, and education.
 The program sponsors students for a 10-week residential summer research experience, where they will live on campus, learn laboratory training techniques, and work on a project as indicated by a principal investigator in a university laboratory setting.
 Accepted students who successfully complete the program will automatically be accepted into the following year’s summer program without reapplying.

 Pre-Matriculation Readiness for Ongoing Medical Student Success at the University of Utah (PROMIS2U)